niccokunzmann/open-web-calendar/README.md

   - Improve Spanish translation by zyloj
   - Improve Polish translation by Eryk Michalak
   - Update dependencies
-  - do not test Python 3.7 any more
+  - Do not test Python 3.7 any more
-  - test Python 3.11
+  - Test Python 3.11
 - v1.13
   - Improve French translation
   - Update dependencies